International Development Consulting Project Travel Fund

 Only the person who actually paid for the airline ticket can be reimbursed.
 If you pay for yourself and another team member, only you can be reimbursed for both tickets.
 Please indicate charges clearly on your credit/debit card statement and itinerary.
 This is acceptable, as long as your cumulative expenses are less than the allowable maximum for the number of team members you paid for.

-Any project photos for School publications and donor reporting.
+- Any project photos for School publications and donor reporting.
 Photos should be of the team, client, or project location and illustrate the subject matter of the project.
-A guide to taking good photos and instructions on where to upload photos are provided on the Projects Wiki.

-An electronic copy of the final report, presentation, or other deliverables provided to the client.
-Students should contact the Tamer Center for Social Enterprise if deliverables contain sensitive or confidential information to discuss what information should be submitted.
-A copy that can be shared with future teams should be uploaded to the Projects Wiki.
+- An electronic copy of the final report, presentation, or other deliverables provided to the client.
+Students should contact the Tamer Institute for Social Enterprise and Climate Change if deliverables contain sensitive or confidential information to discuss what information should be submitted.